adamprime/adamtervort/content/focus-your-windows-to-block-distractions.md

 +++
 credit = "https://unsplash.com/photos/_-KLkj7on_c"
 date = 2020-07-07T02:00:00Z
-description = "Typewriters and cool.
+description = "Typewriters are cool.
 Pen and paper feel so retro.
 They were the way work was done for a long time.
 We can work that way on computers too." image = "/images/2020/07/focus-your-windows-to-block-distractions-optimized.jpg" slug = "/2020/07/focus-your-windows-to-block-distractions" tags = ["focus", "computing"]